felipelerena/serve_me_do/README.rst

 Welcome to serve_me_do's documentation!
 =======================================

-serve_me_do is a command to launch a web server for a directori
+serve_me_do is a command to launch a web server for a directory

 How does it work?